Act for the Development of Tourism

 Article 43

-3. The operation being suspended voluntarily.
+3. Those whose operation has been suspended voluntarily.

-4. The organization being resolved.
+4. Those whose organization has been resolved.

 Chapter IV.
 Awards and Penalty